Buying and Selling FAQs in Maryland

 What if I want to sell my vehicle in another state?

 This process is exactly the same as selling a vehicle in Maryland.
-If you don't transfer your original tags to another vehicle, make sure to surrender your tags to the MVA.
+If you don't transfer your original tags to another vehicle, make sure to surrender your tags to the MD MVA.

-Note: Cancel your insurance after you've turned in your tags to avoid insurance compliance penalties.
+NOTE: Cancel your insurance after you've turned in your tags to avoid insurance compliance penalties.

 I'd like to buy a vehicle from another country.
 What steps should I take?